 The term “Third Person Perspective,” or TPP as it is called in video games, refers to a mode of play where you see yourself as if you are sitting behind your character.

 First-Person Perspective, or FPP, is how the game appears to your characters as they play the game.
 It is how you see the game from the perspective of your character.

 Just like other PUBG alternatives, these modes are traditional.
 Counter-Strike is an example of a classic first-person shooter, and Gears of War is an example of a third-person shooter.

 You can choose between FPP and TPP with PUBG Mobile.
 While you can move from TPP to FPP in the game, you can’t switch from FPP during a match.

 The first-person perspective:

-When you are trying to increase your skill level, FPP will be the preferred method since it is a much more aggressive and realistic way to practice your skills.
+When trying to increase your skill level, FPP will be the preferred method since it is a much more aggressive and realistic way to practice your skills.
 The idea is that you will be placed in the shoes of your soldier rather than seeing behind his back, which will make it a lot tenser as you scavenge the playing field.

 The pros include:

 For skill development

 And game strategy learning